kzorluoglu/d8terminal-wp-plugin/readme.md

-# D8 Linux Terminal Plugin
+# D8 Linux Terminal Widget

 The D8 Linux Terminal Plugin adds a unique terminal-like interface to your WordPress website, providing an interactive command-line experience.